Kenrokuen Garden

 Fun even on rainy days Yes

-Remarks *The phone number is connected to the Kanazawa Castle and Kenrokuen Garden Management Office.\*Pets are not allowed in the park (except guide dogs and other assistance dogs).
+Remarks ※The phone number will connect you to the Friday Sawa Castle/Kenrokuen Management Office. \※Pets are not allowed in the park (except for guide dogs and other assistance dogs)

 Official website http://www.pref.ishikawa.jp/siro-niwa/kenrokuen/e/index.html